MicrosoftDocs/SupportArticles-docs/support/mem/intune/enroll-devices-in-intune-tip.md

 ### <a id="6"></a>Deep link enrollment

-You can provide users a with a deep link to start the enrollment process for Personal devices.
+You can provide users with a deep link to start the enrollment process for Personal devices.

 :::image type="content" source=".\media\enroll-devices-in-intune-tip\intune-deep-link-destination-8a.png" alt-text="Destination of an enrollment deep link":::

-This process is the equivalent of the **Enroll only in device management** option in the user interface.
+This process is the equivalent of the **Enroll only in device management** user interface option.

 :::image type="content" source=".\media\enroll-devices-in-intune-tip\intune-deep-link-process-8b.png" alt-text="Deep link enrollment process, step 1":::